Jacky040124/cursor-photobooth/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Run the SQL migration from `supabase_migration.sql` in your Supabase SQL Editor
 3. This will create:
-   - A `gallery` table for storing photo metadata
    - A `photos` storage bucket for storing images
    - Row Level Security policies for public read/write access
 4. Get your credentials from Project Settings > API